-- 1 Hold MENU.

-- 2 Select System > Reset.

-- 3 Select an option:

-- To reset all of the watch settings to the factory default values, including user profile data, but save activity history and downloaded apps and files, select Reset Default Settings.

-- To reset all of the watch settings to the factory default values and delete all user-entered information and activity history, select Delete Data and Reset Settings.
+- 1 From the watch face, hold MENU. - 2 Select System > Reset. - 3 Select an option: - To reset all of the watch settings to the factory default values and save all user-entered information and activity history, select Reset Default Settings. - To delete all activities from the history, select Delete All Activities. - · To reset all distance and time totals, select Reset Totals. - To reset all of the watch settings to the factory default values and delete all user-entered information and activity history, select Delete Data and Reset Settings.